sandstorm-io/sandstorm-rawapi-example/README.md

 3. Have your client code use HTTP GET, PUT, and DELETE requests to store user data under the HTTP path `/var`.
 You can create files under `/var` with any name, but you cannot create sub-directories (for now).
 4. Use `make dev` to test.
 5. Type just `make` to build a distributable package `package.spk`.

+Note that `server.c++` has some "features" that you may feel inclined to modify:

+* Only the owner of an app instance is allowed to write (i.e. issue PUT or DELETE requests under `/var`).
+Anyone can read (though they must of course first receive the secret URL from the owner).
+For many apps, it's more appropriate for everyone to have write access (again, provided they've received the URL).
+Search for `canWrite` in the code, and `getViewInfo`.
+* `Content-Type` headers are derived from file extensions, with only a small number of types supported. `index.html` is the default file for a directory.
+You can probably do better.
+* Various useful Sandstorm API features are not exposed.
+You could implement an HTTP API to get access to those features from your client app.

 ## Questions?